Compare real estate in Bangalore and Hyderabad for 2025. Know which city offers better returns, rental yield, and long-term growth for investors.

 Hyderabad’s rental demand is expected to rise sharply over the next 2–3 years.

-Net effect for investors: Bangalore often posts slightly higher gross rents per sq.ft (helpful
+Net effect for investors: Bangalore often posts slightly higher gross rents per sq.ft (helpful for short-term cash flow).
+Hyderabad’s yields can be competitive because acquisition costs are lower — so net yield comparisons depend on the exact micro-market and acquisition price.

 If your goal is steady

 monthly income, Bangalore may still have a small edge.
-And if you’re

 focused on long-term capital appreciation, Hyderabad stands out.